omundy/learn-computers/topics-data-basics.md

 😂
 ```

-2. Below you can see the binary representations for the above.
-Use the [Binary to ASCII](https://www.convertbinary.com/to-text/) and [Binary <> UTF-8](http://www.unit-conversion.info/texttools/convert-text-to-binary/) converters to confirm this.
+2. **Convert binary data to text** using the binary representations (below) of the above examples with the [Binary to ASCII](https://www.convertbinary.com/to-text/) and [Binary <> UTF-8](http://www.unit-conversion.info/texttools/convert-text-to-binary/) converters.
 One of these tools will only be able to convert some sequences, do you know why?

 ```
 01100001